-RHG will be improving the private dirt access, by applying a 6-inch layer of crushed rock/gravel and making it 20 feet wide.
+Access will be improved by applying a 6-inch layer of crushed rock/gravel and making it minimum 20 feet wide.

-Describe if this project will result in increased traffic hazards to motor vehicles, bicyclists, or pedestrians?
-This project will not result in traffic hazards as it is a private road off of a county-maintained road with daily traffic patterns that will be similar to that of an average household.
+• Describe if this project will result in increased traffic hazards to motor vehicles, bicyclists, or pedestrians?

+This project will not result in traffic hazards as it is a private road off of a county-maintained road.